doctore/OptionalTypescript/README.md

 To allow us to use it in an existing Angular project, this one has not been included as an external *npm* package, developing the tests using **Jasmine** instead of other external package.
 Then we will see the list of dependencies used to develop it.
-Taking into account this functionality is included in a "bigger base project", most of them are not really "a must" only **Typescript** version could be important.
+Taking into account this functionality is included in a "bigger base project", most of them are not really "a must", only **Typescript** version could be important.

 ```json